SR18-github/SpendSmart/README.md

-# SpendSmart
+# SpendSmart - Personal Finance Manager

-SpendSmart is an App that is developed for the FBLA Coding and Programming 2024-25 competition.
+SpendSmart is a **React Native** mobile application designed to help users manage their personal finances efficiently.
+Users can **track income and expenses**, categorize transactions, and generate insightful financial reports.

 Requirements:
 Create a program that helps students manage their personal finances by tracking account